 National Portrait Gallery/American Museum of Art is a photographer’s delight, and most of the exhibits are open to photography.
 You could spend a day in here and not see all of the spectacular exhibits this…

-The Safari takes place via Zoom, so you can learn from the comfort and safety of your home.
+The Safari takes place via Zoom, so you can learn from the comfort and safety of your home, while sitting in front of your computer!

-Bring your camera, its manual, a tripod, a level, a circular polarizing filter, and a No. 9 neutral density Filter.
-We suggest a wide angle lens such as a 10-20 mm , or an 11-16mm for wider fields of view on a cropped-sensor DX body, or a 16-24 mm on a full frame FX camera body, and we’ll answer the following questions while you try the suggestions and settings on your camera at home.
+Bring your camera, its manual, a tripod, a level, a circular polarizing filter, a No. 9 neutral density filter and all your lenses, and we’ll answer the following questions while you try the suggestions and settings on your camera at home.

 1) How do I get the correct focus?
 The camera often seizes and won’t focus, or it focuses on something I did not want.